vishnugamini/vishnugamini/README.md

 <h1 align="center">Hi 👋, I'm Vishnu Gamini</h1>
 <h3 align="center">fancy self-learning, only way to learn something effectively rather than depending on someone else.
 Intrigued by web development.
 Especially fascinated by the backend web technologies.</h3>

+- 🔭 I’m currently trying to enhance my skill-set by majorly focusing on learning web development tools and reinforce them by implementing projects. **bank app**

 - 🌱 I’m currently learning **javascript and sql**

 - 📫 How to reach me **gamini.vishnu@gmail.com**

+- ⚡ Fun fact **the fact that there are numerous amount of technologies that I still haven't heard of makes me wanna constantly browse and read to get to know about new things.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">